 How to get the most out of your meetings

-August 2018 by Carrie Birmingham
+Carrie Birmingham

-A recent Harvard Business Review report found that we spend an average of nearly 23 hours a week in meetings, which means we spend over half of working lives in them.
+A Harvard Business Review report found that we spend an average of nearly 23 hours a week in meetings, which means we spend over half of working lives in them.
 So we shouldn’t be surprised that when asked about their experience, senior leaders describe feeling “overwhelmed by their meetings”.
 Given this, how do we ensure meetings enable meaningful conversations rather than a distraction from ’real work’?

 Here are some elements to consider when you think about meetings you attend: